If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 The quill shivered.

 Harry pushed his magic into the quill.
 Now to tweak things.
 He tried to thread his intent through the existing enchantment, but Umbridge’s magic vanished before his like kitchen grease beneath a soapy sponge.
-He soaked it in his own intent instead.
+He soaked it in his own intent instead, dyeing the magic with his will.
 Malice repaid in kind.

 Harry permitted himself a small, thin smile and replaced everything as he’d found it.
 ‘Mischief managed.’